titaniumlabsoss/hardened-images/README.md

 Our hardening methodology follows industry best practices:

 1. **Minimal Base Images**
-   - Start with Alpine Linux or Debian minimal
+   - Start with Alpine Linux or Ubuntu minimal
    - Remove package managers and shells when possible
    - Only install absolutely necessary dependencies